recalledz/project-start/docs/01‑game‑overview.md

 **Saturday, July 12, 2025 • 6:47 PM**

 - Player starts with 3 disciples and a new sect.
+- Gameplay now begins on the **Sect** tab; combat is accessed later via exploration.
 - The sect map features a Gate button at its bottom to access locations.
 Disciples are shown in a simplified row above the map.
 - Disciple generation: see **Sect Recruitment**.
 - First minutes: auto‑gather fruit (see **Skills & Proficiency → Gathering**).